Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 As I am thoroughly enjoying the learning, I decided to jot down some rough notes about that.
 So, there will be a series of posts about inheritance in JavaScript, and certainly we will be talking about `proto`, `prototype` & Co. in these posts.

-So the posts are more for me, rather than for you.
+Therefor, the posts are more for me, rather than for you.
 If you like it then it is a bonus for me. :smile: If you have any feedback, please don't hesitate to leave a comment.

 - [What is `__proto__`?](#what-is-__proto__)
 - [What is `prototype`?](#what-is-prototype)